peterlisak/py-romanify/docs/usage.rst

 Usage
 -----
-Converting numerals from roman to arabic:
+Converting numbers from roman to arabic:

 .. code-block:: python